Skip to Content

 Abington Park Museum

-Abington Park Museum is set within the grounds of Abington Park.
-Look out for the beautiful Grade II listed building situated between the café and aviary.
-A little-known fact is that the building was once the manor house home of Shakespeare’s granddaughter, Madam Elizabeth Bernard.
-Madam Bernard is actually buried in the church grounds close by.
+Abington Park Museum is set within the picturesque grounds of Abington Park, Northampton’s premier park.
+The building was once the manor house home of Shakespeare’s granddaughter, Madam Elizabeth Bernard.
+Madam Bernard is buried in the church grounds close by.

 The Military Galleries at Abington Park Museum tell the story of the Northamptonshire Regiment and the Northamptonshire Yeomanry, and their engagements across the world.